mynomoto/github-client/README.md

 together.

 ## Benefactor
+The `benefactor.*` namespaces will be extracted to [benefactor][benefactor] after they are stable enough.

 You know that code that you have to keep writing to deal with cookies, local storage, json serializing, keycodes, routing and other small things?
 I don't want to keep rewriting or fing it on old projects so the intention is to put all that in library.
-At the moment the provisory name for that is benefactor.

 ## Javelin + Datascript
 If you put a datascript db on a javelin cell you get some magic flowing values